aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-pipelines/3000-new-pipeline.md

 The above code does several things:

 * `sourceArtifact`/`cloudAssemblyArtifact`: These will store our source code and [cloud assembly](https://docs.aws.amazon.com/cdk/latest/guide/apps.html#apps_cloud_assembly) respectively
-* `CdkPipeline.Builder(...)`: This initializes the pipeline with the required values.
+* `CodePipeline.Builder.create(...)`: This initializes the pipeline with the required values.
 This will serve as the base component moving forward.
 Every pipeline requires at bare minimum:
-    * `CodeCommitSourceAction.Builder(...)`: The `sourceAction` of the pipeline will check the designated repository for source code and generate an artifact.
+    * `synth(...)`: The `synthAction` of the pipeline will take the source artifact generated in by the `input` and build the application based on the `commands`.
+This is always followed by `npx cdk synth`.
-    * `SimpleSynthAction.Builder(...)`: The `synthAction` of the pipeline will take the source artifact generated in by the `sourceAction` and build the application based on the `buildCommands`.
-This is always followed by `npx cdk synth`
+  The `input` of the synth step will check the designated repository for source code and generate an artifact.

 ## Deploy Pipeline and See Result
 All that's left to get our pipeline up and running is to commit our changes and run one last cdk deploy.